ParulM33/parulmital_2511909_part4_tableau_dashboard/README.md

 ## Business Problem Summary

-In this assignment, the objective was to design an executive dashboard for retail leadership.

-The goal was to monitor key business metrics such as sales performance, profitability, customer segments, category trends, discount impact, and shipping performance.
+The retail leadership team requires an executive dashboard that provides visibility into sales performance, profitability, customer behavior, shipping performance, discount effectiveness, and return patterns.

-The dashboard is intended to help leadership identify business opportunities, risks, and areas requiring attention.
+The objective of this project is to transform transactional sales data into an interactive Tableau dashboard that supports business decision-making, highlights risks and opportunities, and enables leadership to monitor key performance indicators.